knative/docs/docs/snippets/quickstart-install.md

           mv kn-quickstart /usr/local/bin
           ```

-     1. Verify that the plugin is working, for example:
+     1. Verify that the plugin is working by running the command:

           ```bash
           kn quickstart --help